Code-Institute-Submissions/nicer-tours/README.md

 ## Credits (technologies, scripts)

-Bootstrap for the Navbar and banner-image code.
+Bootstrap for the Navbar, banner-image and modal code.
 I used a nested container set up - the image is the first, and contains two further containers:
 One on the left for the "company name" and one on the right for the navigation.